MLBZ521/jamf_RecoveryAgent/README.md

   * jss_url
   * verifySSLCert

 With this information, a device can have the Jamf Management Framework and it's connection to the Jamf Pro Server restored.
-It will also resolve other common issues that can cause issues to the Management Framework.
+It will also resolve other common symptoms that can cause issues to the Management Framework.

 A LaunchDaemon is configured to run every seven days or upon a change to the following locations:
   * /usr/local/bin/jamf